 On the face of it, this question may look a little like ‘can I be too rich and happy and lucky?’
 One of those really under-your-skin-annoying-as-hell questions.

-The initial, and obvious, answer is hell no!
+The initial, and obvious, answer is no.

 However, there are added complexities to this question that are worth discussing.